Skip to main content

 3 mentions Positive Neutral Negative

-Players generally find the grinding aspect of the game to be tedious and annoying, suggesting that it may be an intentional design choice but ultimately detracts from the overall experience.
+Users find the grinding aspect tedious and annoying, suggesting it may be intentionally designed that way but detracts from the overall experience.

 • “Perhaps this is intentional, but I found it both tedious and annoying.”